Alice

 S4

-There is also the vowel system /i e a u/, which can be analyzed as being the square
+There is also the vowel system /i e a u/, which can be analyzed as being square, or as triangular.

 i u